sourari/Physical-Chemistry/Introduction.md

 ## Introduction to Quantum Mechanics Concepts Using Linear Algebra
+Linear algebra is the natural language of quantum mechanics.
+So it is important to begin our explorations by a quick refresher of the main ideas of linear algebra that are most relevant to quantum theory.

 Taking a basis formed by linearly independent vectors $|1>, |2>, |3>... |n>$ in n-dimensional space, we can write any vector in this space as a linear combination of these vectors.
 For example, we can write an arbitrary vector $|v>$ as